 A long time ago in a land far away, an elderly merchant was making out his will.
 As he did so, he struggled with a dilemma.
-Though he was blessed with both wealth and children, he had too little of one and too many of the other.
+Though he was blessed with both wealth and children, he had not enough of one and too many of the other.

 If he split his wealth equitably, none of his children would have enough to live on and if he split it inequitably, he would have to suffer his remaining days with their squabbling.